-We have extensive experience with the drafting and reviewing of loan agreements, guarantees and any ancillary related financing documents.
-With our guidance and advice, you can avoid surprises.
-You will know exactly what you signed up to.
-In addition, having a trustworthy adviser at your side may also give you more legitimacy when negotiating.
+We have extensive experience with drafting and reviewing loan agreements, guarantees and any ancillary related financing documents.
+With our guidance and advice, you will not have any surprise.
+You will know exactly what you signed for.
+In addition, having a trustful adviser at your side may also give you more legitimacy when negotiating.
 Banks also regularly require legal opinions from Luxembourg law firms in the context of national and cross-border financings so as to guarantee the capacity of the contracting parties and the enforceability of those financing documents.
-We can assist in the legal documentation process and provide banks or other parties with such legal opinions.
+We can assist in the legal documentation process and provide banks or other parties with such kind of legal opinions.

-Banks are not always the best visionaries.
+Banks are not always visionaries.
 Thus, investment may also come from private investors.
 In that case, we can advise you on the best means to protect your business while helping it grow with new money flows.